mynormh/slicks-slices/notes.md

   - Huge plug-in ecosystem.
 - By default Gatsby websites get great Lighthouse scores so they get great scores on: Performance, accessibility, best practices and SEO.
 - One of Gatsby's shortcomings is that due to it's static nature some things need to be coded in a particular way, specifically when it comes to dynamic pages.

+### Gatsby pages

+- `static/` is where files that we wanna serve up like regular HTML, like favicons.
+Almost always we won't be putting things here (not even images or fonts) because we want to run everything through Gatsby because it'll take care of doing performance tasks on those assets.
+- The only required folder in a Gatsby project is the `pages/` directory.
+- To create a new page in our website we simple need to add it to our `pages/` directory, if we add `index.js` it'll show this page in the root path `/`.
+- By default Gatsby will create a 404 page for any routes it doesn't find a match for, but most likely we want our own so we just add `404.js`.
+This doesn't apply in development where Gatsby will provide a sort of debugger page.